OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/20210402_Phase4_weekly_report.md

 #### HTML5 Draft of radio user interface.

+Based on prototype from Douglas Quagliana.

 #### Uplink amplifier for 5 GHz.

+Skywave parts appear to be the winner here.
+Prototype has yet to emerge, though.

 #### Dual band feed electronics creation.
 Take LNB and our 5/10 feed design, combine, and test.

+No progress here except talking.

 ### Dual Band Feed Characterization